rfoucard/cra-fast-track/Doc/Whereas.md

 </details>

 <details>
-  <summary><strong>(85) “Reasonable period” means the time until a harmonised standard is published in the Official Journal, and it should be no more than one year after the deadline set for drafting that standard.</strong></summary>
+  <summary><strong>(85) “Reasonable period” means the time until a harmonised standard is published in the Official Journal, and it should be no more than one year</strong> after the deadline set for drafting that standard.</summary>
 ‘Reasonable period’ has the meaning, in relation to the publication of a reference to harmonised standards in the Official Journal of the European Union in accordance with Regulation (EU) No 1025/2012, of a period during which the publication in the Official Journal of the European Union of the reference to the standard, its corrigendum or its amendment is expected and which should not exceed one year after the deadline for drafting a European standard set in accordance with Regulation (EU) No 1025/2012.
 </details>